 Last time I attempted to certify on CCNA was with a competitor, and I was imperessed with the instructors style and delivery.
 However, once I had experienced your method of teaching, I then had a different view.
 He made understanding the subnetting so much easier.
 He explained things that didnt make sense, and the labs he provided were outstanding.

 CCNA certification is recognized as a key route for network professionals on their way to a rewarding career in the Cisco internetworking field.
 The demand for highly skilled network professionals increases daily.
-InfoSec Institute’s authorized CCNA course is an innovative and challenging 7-day CCNA training course designed specifically for network engineers and administrators requiring full knowledge of Cisco router and switch configuration.
+Infosec’s authorized CCNA course is an innovative and challenging training designed specifically for network engineers and administrators requiring full knowledge of Cisco router and switch configuration.

 The Cisco CCENT certification validates the skills required for entry-level network support positions, the starting point for many successful careers in networking.
 Candidates should have the knowledge and skill to install, operate and troubleshoot a small enterprise branch network, including basic network security.
 CCENT certification is the first step toward achieving CCNA, which covers medium-size enterprise branch networks with more complex connections.

 Cisco Certified Design Associate (CCDA) validates that you have the knowledge required to design a Cisco converged network.
 With a CCDA certification, a network professional demonstrates the skills required to design routed and switched network infrastructures and services involving LAN, WAN and broadband access for businesses and organizations.
 The CCDA curriculum includes designing basic campus, data center, security, voice and wireless networks.